odysseyofnoises/EurKEY-Ultra/README.md

 ## Neo

-For Windows, Mac, and Linux.
+For Windows, macOS, and Linux.
 Optimized for German, but supports many languages and math symbols.

 https://neo-layout.org/

 ## BÉPO

-For Windows, Mac, and Linux.
+For Windows, macOS, and Linux.
 Optimized for French, but supports all Latin-based EU languages, Greek, and Esperanto.

 https://bepo.fr/wiki/Accueil